hodgesds/elasticsearch_tornado/README.rst

-Python Elasticsearch Client
+Tornado Elasticsearch Client
 ===========================

 Tornado http client for Elasticsearch.
-Its goal is to provide common ground for all Elasticsearch-related code in tornado and provide a similar api to the official elasticsearch python.
+Its goal is to provide common ground for all Elasticsearch-related code in tornado and provide a similar api to the official elasticsearch python client.
 Compatibility
 -------------